 - Press and hold the button at the back until the LED status light blinks orange/ amber.
 Continue pressing until it starts blinking white.
 Release the button.

-- Now hold the AirPods casing close to your iPhone and wait for the ‘AirPods animation display’ to pup up, as shown in the image below.
+- Now hold the AirPods case close to your iPhone and wait for the ‘AirPods animation display’ to pup up, as shown in the image below.

-Note: When holding the casing close to your iPhone, ensure the AirPods are inside the open Case, and the LED light blinks white.
+Note: When holding the case close to your iPhone, ensure the AirPods are inside the open Case, and the LED light blinks white.

 - Tap the Connect button and wait for the AirPods to pair with your iPhone.

 - After a successful pair, you will see the ‘Done’ button appear on your screen.
 Tap it!

 You should now be good, and the blinking orange should be no more.
 If you had made any custom settings on your AirPods, they were removed when you pressed the button on the case in Step 3 above.
 You need to configure them again.

 If you get a “connection failed” error message as shown in the image below, please go read our post – How to Fix AirPods ‘Connection Failed.